wl1390/Hygieia-Instruction/README.md

 https://bitbucket.org/rest/api/1.0/projects/wl1390/repos/test/commits?until=master&limit=25

 ### bitbucket
-for the .properties set up, write `git.api=/2.0/repositories/` instead of the documentation.
+For the .properties set up, write `git.api=/2.0/repositories/` instead of the documentation.
 The url you put in the UI should be `https://api.bitbucket.org/{username}/{reponame}`

+### jira
+There might be bugs in the collector codes.
+Collector links to jira successfully on the API layer, but UI is not displaying the content properly.